-&lt;sup>4 Passive surveillance = surveillance of notified BSE-suspects, i.e. cattle that are notified because of clinical signs compatible with BSE.
+4 Passive surveillance = surveillance of notified BSE-suspects, i.e. cattle that are notified because of clinical signs compatible with BSE.

-&lt;sup>5 TSE=Transmissible Spongiform Encephalopathy; CWD=Chronic Wasting Disease; TME=Transmissible Mink Encephalopathy; FSE=Feline Spongiform Encephalopathy showed clearly that the origin and maintenance of the BSE epidemic in the UK was directly linked to the consumption of infected meat and bone meal by cattle.
-Blood, semen and embryos are not seen to be effective transmission vectors.
+5 TSE=Transmissible Spongiform Encephalopathy; CWD=Chronic Wasting Disease;

+TME=Transmissible Mink Encephalopathy; FSE=Feline Spongiform Encephalopathy

+The only transmission mode considered in the model is feed.
+Contaminated feed is taken as the only possible route of infection because epidemiological research showed clearly that the origin and maintenance of the BSE epidemic in the UK was directly linked to the consumption of infected meat and bone meal by cattle.
+Blood, semen and embryos are not seen to be effective transmission vectors6.
 Accordingly, blood-meal is not taken into account, neither.

-During the assessment, it became obvious from different sources that crosscontamination of MMBM-free cattle feed with other feeds that contain such ingredients can be a way of propagating the disease.
+During the assessment, it became obvious from different sources that crosscontamination of MMBM7-free cattle feed with other feeds that contain such ingredients can be a way of propagating the disease.
 Therefore, it is important to understand that, as long as feeding of MMBM, BM (Bone meal) or Greaves to other farmed animals is legally possible, cross-contamination of cattle feed with animal (ruminant) protein can not be eliminated.
 Dedicated production lines and transport channels and control of the use and possession of MMBM at farm level would be required to fully control cross-contamination.
-It should be clear that any cross contamination of cattle feed with MMBM, even well below 0.5%, represents a risk of transmitting the disease.
+It should be clear that any cross contamination of cattle feed with MMBM, even well below 0.5%, represents a risk of transmitting the disease8.
 However, the influence of cross-contamination on the GBR has to be seen in the light of the risk that the animal protein under consideration could carry BSE-infectivity.

-In the light of the qualitative nature of the exercise, its relatively lesser importance in comparison to feed, and the lack of final scientific confirmation of its existence, the possible impact of maternal transmission on the GBR has not been taken into account in this methodology.
+In the light of the qualitative nature of the exercise, its relatively lesser importance in comparison to feed, and the lack of final scientific confirmation of its existence, the possible impact of maternal transmission on the GBR has not been taken into account9 in this methodology.

 Similarly no "third route of transmission" was taken into account.
 The existence of a third mode of transmission of BSE, in addition to feed and vertical transmission, such as horizontal transmission via the environment, cannot be excluded.
-However, to date there is no scientific evidence for such a third potential mode of transmission.
-The assessment also does not take into account the possibility that sheep and goats may have become infected with BSE.
+However, to date there is no scientific evidence for such a third potential mode of transmission10.
+The assessment also does not take into account the possibility that sheep and goats may have become infected with BSE11.